Richard-McKenzie/AE-Sitefinity-WMF/docs/README.md

 	- Whenever you need to use images on your templates, always add them through the admin.
 Create an image library called "Layout" and upload all layout related images to that.

-##IE Edget
+##IE Edge
 Set this to remove the option for IE to use compatibility mode.
+Put this in web.config before `</system.webServer>`

 ```
 <httpProtocol>
   <customHeaders>